Are Bioidentical Hormones Safer and Better?

-Two doctors from the Cleveland Clinic, one of which has represented pharmaceutical companies that manufacture synthetic hormones, recently published a paper that lambasts any perceived benefits of bioidentical hormones.
+Two doctors from the Cleveland Clinic, one of which has represented pharmaceutical companies that manufacture synthetic hormones, recently published a paper that lambasts any perceived benefits of bioidentical hormone replacement therapy.

 The paper, published December’s Cleveland Clinic Journal, states there that there is no evidence that bioidentical hormones provide aging benefits, reduced side effects, or present a legitimate option to FDA-approved pharmaceutical synthetic hormones.